 The only correct way to prepare a hot dog, according to Bill Doyle

-A little battle broke out at the Doyle dinner table Monday night.
+A little battle broke out at the Doyle dinner table recently.

-Since it was the Fourth of July, I grilled hot dogs for dinner (hot dogs should always be 1.
+I grilled hot dogs for dinner in the spirit of Memorial Day Weekend (hot dogs should always be 1.
 All-beef and 2.
 Cooked outside over real lump charcoal).

 My 19-year-old son AND my 18 year old daughter both put ketchup on their hot dogs, which I find abhorrent.
 Keep in mind, at it's root, a hot dog is a sausage.
 Would you put ketchup on other sausages like a brat, or salami, or Italian sausage?
 No, of course not!

 The proper condiments, applied in this order, are: